Anonymizing Machine Learning Models

 \section{Model-guided anonymization}

 In this section we describe in more detail the proposed approach for machine learning model anonymization.
-Our implementation is based on k-anonymity, but it is worth noting that the underlying k-anonymity algorithm can be enhanced with additional guarantees such as l-diversity and t-closeness, or even replaced with any other method for perturbing datasets, such as noise addition, k-crowd blending \cite{crowd}, etc. The overall privacy guarantee will be the one provided by the underlying anonymization mechanism.

-Many typical k-anonymity algorithms rely on finding groups of at least k similar records that can be mapped together to the same generalized value (on the quasi-identifier attributes), thus fulfilling the requirement that these k records are indistinguishable from each other.
+Our implementation is based on k-anonymity, but could possibly be extended to cover additional guarantees such as l-diversity and t-closeness.
+Many typical k-anonymity algorithms rely on finding groups of k (or more) similar records that can be mapped together to the same generalized value (on the quasi-identifier attributes), thus fulfilling the requirement that these k records are indistinguishable from each other.
 Some do this by iteratively choosing a feature and splitting the domain of the feature along a chosen split value.
-Each split creates a partition of the domain into non-overlapping regions.
-The process stops when a region contains between $k$ and $2k-1$ records, meaning that it can no longer be split without violating the constraint.
-The resulting splits create a partitionning of the entire domain into groups of k or more records, which serve as the basis for the generalization.
+The resulting splits create a partitionning of the domain into groups of k or more records, which serve as the basis for the generalization.

 The Median Mondrian method \cite{mondrian} chooses at each phase the split attribute with the widest normalized range and uses the median value as the split value.
 The Greedy algorithm \cite{iloss} chooses the candidate split based on minimal information loss.
 In our case, we replace these criteria with minimal accuracy loss in the target model.